 Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management.
 The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values due to the short-term nature of these instruments or interest rates that are comparable to market rates.
-These financial instruments include cash, due to stockholders, deposits and other receivables, convertible promissory notes. derivative liabilities, and accounts payable.
-The Company's cash and derivative liabilities, which are carried at fair value, are classified as a Level 1 financial instruments.
+These financial instruments include cash, deposits and other receivables, convertible promissory notes, and accounts payable and accrued liabilities.
+The Company's cash and derivative liabilities, which are carried at fair values, are classified as a Level 1 and Level 2, respectively.
 The Company's bank accounts are maintained with financial institutions of reputable credit, therefore, bear minimal credit risk.